NETWAYS/foreman-training/installation/04_installation.md

 #### Expected result:

-The Foreman installer runs successfully and provides login credentials to login to 'https://foreman.localdomain'.
+The Foreman installer runs successfully and provides login credentials to log in to 'https://foreman.localdomain'.

 You can find your provided parameters in the answer file created in '/etc/foreman-installer/scenarios.d/foreman-answers.yaml'.